Pyromaticfish0/Paberry-s-Peasants-/README.md

 The shop button resides in the main menu.
 After touching shop, the user is take to the shop page.

+#### Quit Button

+The quit button resides in the main menu. after touching quit, the application will exit.

 #### Shop Page

 Users can spend their coins on in-game skins.